eduinlight/angularjs-/README.md

 ## THANKS

 Thank's to the [angularjs](https://github.com/angular) team, [codeigniter](https://github.com/bcit-ci/CodeIgniter) team, [gulp](https://github.com/gulpjs/gulp) team, the [AdminLTE](https://github.com/almasaeed2010/AdminLTE) template for google to provide the easiest library to user JWT with php from the FIREBASE API for PHP.
-And of course thanks to the [babel](https://github.com/babel/babel) team that allow me to user a modern javascript.
+And of course thanks to the [babel](https://github.com/babel/babel) team that allow me to use a modern javascript sintax.

 ## License